EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 title: Chat Gpt, Searle's Chinese Room and consciousness
 ---

 Chat GPT is on everyone's lips, some are afraid of it, because of its [ability to solve code problems]({{< ref path="/posts/artificial-intelligence/pruebo-chatgpt-3-con-desafios-de-codigo-de-codewars/index.md" lang="en" >}}) others are excited about its potential to change the world of work.
-Today I leave aside the economic consequences of AI and the question about whether [we're in an overhyped AI bubble or not]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}), to focus on the philosophical aspect of Chat GPT and reflect a bit on the question: does Chat GPT really understand language, is Chat GPT conscious?
+Today I leave aside the economic consequences of AI and the question about whether [we're in an overhyped AI bubble or not]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}), to focus on the philosophical aspect of Chat GPT and reflect a bit on the question: does Chat GPT really understand language, and is Chat GPT conscious?

 > What a typical “learning machine” does, is finding a mathematical formula, which, when applied to a collection of inputs (called “training data”), produces the desired outputs.
 Adriy Burkov

 ## John Searle's The Chinese Room

-John Searle, was a scientist who wondered whether a computer can really understand language.
-And for this he designed a riveting thought experiment:
+John Searle, a philosopher, wondered whether a computer can truly understand language.
+To explore this, he designed a fascinating thought experiment:

 {{< figure src="images/la-habitacion-china-de-searle.jpg" class="md-local-image" alt="Image of Searle's Chinese Room generated with Dall-E" caption="Image of Searle's Chinese Room generated with Dall-E"  width="1024" height="1024" >}}

-A human, inside a room completely isolated from the outside world, with a set of instructions to process Chinese kanjis and return a response.
+A person sits inside a room completely isolated from the outside world, with a set of instructions for processing Chinese kanji characters and returning a response in Chinese.

 It should be noted that the person inside the room does not know the Chinese and simply follows the set of instructions given to him, i.e., he **does not understand the text coming in, nor the text going out**.